DoSomethingArchive/gambit-content/README.md

 Install Node, MongoDB, redis, and the Heroku toolbelt.

 Next, fork and clone this repository.
 To run Gambit locally:
-* Mongo should be runing.
+* Mongo should be running.
   * Run `mongo`.
   * If error, Run `sudo mongod`.
 * Redis should be running.